 Most of the time, that first impression is made online via an online application, your website, an email, or even social media.
 Hopefully, you already have a strong website, either a personal portfolio or your freelance business site.
-And hopefully your social media pages continue your personal or business brand look and feel.
+And hopefully, your social media pages continue your personal or business brand look and feel.
 But what about your resume?

 Most job applications ask applicants to attach a CV or a resume.
 And after an initial, brief research on your website or social media accounts, a prospective client will often ask for a CV if they don’t find the information they need or if they need to present a list of freelancers to their boss.
 As such, no matter if you are searching for a job or for clients, your resume design could be what differentiates you from a competitor with similar skills and level of experience.
 A right kind of creative resume truly reflects the character, experience and similar things in an expressive way.
 A creative and truly reflective resume can open the new doors of opportunities and it has a lot to do with the future of the person.

 The following are some excellent creative resume and CV examples to help get ideas flowing for your own resume design.
 Notice that some tend to remain more straightforward and business-like with a hint of creativity thrown in, while others go over the top in the creative aspect.
 Others strike a nice balance between the two extremes.
 Designers have discovered new different methods to showcase the skills and attributes in a bold way.
 You can imagine a highly creative resume, design it and then showcase your skills and abilities to the whole world.

 You will need to make a calculated decision on your own CV design.
-If your brand look and style of work is highly artistic, then by all means, go all out.
+If your brand look and style of work is highly artistic, then, by all means, go all out.
 If, however, you are applying for a job in a less creative field, you may want to tone down tons of graphics and colors, and stick with a more corporate look that still creatively reflects your own personal brand.